I. General principles

 Supporting members will not have the right to participate in, vote upon the deliberations or to be a candidate for the election of the members of the Executive.
 They will, however, be invited to the Congress.

 PARTY MEMBERSThe Executive is authorised to grant the status of party member to any political party with a traditionalist orientation established within the European Union, which subscribes to the Principles of the Association and accepted its statutes.

 Membership applications should be submitted to the Secretary General, in writing or by any other way, as to be decided by the Executive.
 They must constitute a declaration of adherence to the statutes.
 A copy of the statutes of the candidate for accession and information on the history and organisation of this applicant must be added.
 The Secretary General will forward such requests for accession to the Executive.
-The Executive is authorised to grant, at its own discretion, the applicant the memberschip.
+The Executive is authorised to grant, at its own discretion, membership to the applicant.